 - a.
 Evaluate on an ongoing basis existing relations between and among business and counterparties to ensure that all related parties are continuously identified, RPTs are monitored, and subsequent changes in relationship with counterparties (from non-related to related and vice versa) are captured.
 Related parties, RPTs, and changes in relationships shall be reflected in the relevant reports to the Board and regulators/supervisors. - b.
-Evaluate all material RPTs to ensure that these are not undertaken on more favorable economic terms to such related parties than similar transactions with non-related parties under similar circumstances. - c.
-Ensure that appropriate disclosure is made, and/or information is provided to regulating and supervising authorities relating to the Bank's RPT exposures, and policies on conflicts of interest or potential conflicts of interest.
-The disclosure shall include information on the approach to managing material conflicts of interest that are inconsistent with such policies; and conflicts that could arise as a result of the Bank's affiliation or transactions with other related parties. - d.
-Report quarterly to the Board of Directors the status and aggregate exposures to each related party as well as the total amount of exposures to all related parties. - e.
-Ensure that related parties transactions, including write-off of exposures, are subject to periodic independent review or audit process; and - f.
-Oversee the implementation of the system for identifying, monitoring, measuring, controlling, and reporting RPTs, including the periodic review of RPT policies and procedures.
+Evaluate all material RPTs to ensure that these are not undertaken on more favorable economic terms to such related parties than similar transactions with non-related parties under similar circumstances and that no Bank resources are misappropriated or misapplied, and to determine any potential risk issues that may arise as a result or in connection with the transaction.

+- c.
+Ensure that appropriate disclosure is made, and/or information is provided to regulating and supervising authorities relating to the Bank's RPT exposures, and policies on conflicts of interest or potential conflicts of interest. - d.
+Report to the Board of Directors on a quarterly basis, the status and aggregate exposures to each related party as well as the total amount of exposures to all related parties. - e.
+Ensure that related parties transactions, including write-off of exposures, are subject to periodic independent review or audit process - f.
+Oversee the implementation of the system for identifying, monitoring, measuring, controlling, and reporting RPTs, including the periodic review of RPT policies and procedures; and - g.
+Perform other activities which the Committee deems appropriate as necessary and desirable for the performance of its duties and functions under this Charter, as well such other responsibilities which the Board may assign to the Committee from time to time.